Xaib026/qrcode-generator/README.md

 # Javascript QRcode Generator

 <p>This repository contains a QR code generator built using JavaScript.
 The page allows users to generator or create qrcode.
-The page is built using <a href="">Bootstrap</a> and is fully responsive, making it easy to use on any device.</p>
+The page is built using HTML, CSS and Javascript and is fully responsive, making it easy to use on any device.</p>

 <h3>Features</h3>
 <ul>